buildingidgr/dialplan/README.md

 - Bit Depth: 16-bit
 - Encoding: PCM

-**Note:** Update the audio file URLs in your endpoint code (`pages/api/voice/hooks/collect/opt-out.js`) to point to your own CDN or audio hosting service.
+**Note:** All audio files are configured in the code.
+Update the URLs in `pages/api/voice/dialplans/opt-out/initial.js` and `pages/api/voice/hooks/collect/opt-out.js` to point to your own CDN or audio hosting service if needed.

 ## CIAM Integration